'Disabled People Are Not Part of the Conversation.' Advocates Speak Out Against Plastic Straw Bans

 Szymkowiak says the disabled community understands and respects the environmental concerns that plastic straws present, but he feels that major companies should work to accommodate and value disabled customers.
 He and Carroll both want companies to keep plastic straws available behind the counter, and to use their clout to push manufacturers to create environmentally-friendly flexible straws.

-Starbucks did not return TIME’s request for comment about the concerns of the disabled, but in a press release this week said “customers who prefer or need a straw can request one made of alternative materials for use with any cold drink.”
+Starbucks told TIME that the company “intends to focus on inclusive design to ensure that all customers will be able to enjoy their Starbucks beverages.”
 An American Airlines representative said the carrier plans to keep a small number of plastic straws and sticks on hand for passengers who may need them.
 Hyatt did not immediately return TIME’s request for comment, but in a press release said that “straws and picks will be available on request only.”

 “It’s just commonplace that disabled people are not part of the conversation when it comes to implementing laws and legislation,” says Szymkowiak.
 “Having our voices not heard is all too familiar.
 We recognize the environmental concern and we see the impact single-use plastic has on the environment.
 It’s good that they are reacting to customer concerns, but a company as big as Starbucks should pay attention to disabled customers’ needs and produce assessable straws.”